Jadolo254/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete shows how to delete the file betty 9-firstdirdeletioy show how to delete my first directory in the /tmp directory 10-back show changes the working directory to the previous one
+8-firstdelete shows how to delete the file betty 9-firstdirdeletioy show how to delete my first directory in the /tmp directory 10-back show changes the working directory to the previous one 11-lists show how to display hidden files of current directory and parent of the working directory 12-file type shows the type of a file is iamfile